GoogleCloudPlatform/java-docs-samples/datastore/schedule-export/README.md

 # Scheduling a Cloud Datastore export

-This Google App Engine (GAE) app receives export requests at `/cloud-datastore-export` and sends an export request to the < href="https://cloud.google.com/datastore/docs/reference/admin/rest/v1/projects/export">Cloud Datastore Admin API</a>.
+This Google App Engine (GAE) app receives export requests at `/cloud-datastore-export` and sends an export request to the [Cloud Datastore Admin API](https://cloud.google.com/datastore/docs/reference/admin/rest/v1/projects/export).
 You must give the GAE service account permission to initiate Cloud Datastore exports and to write to the targe Cloud Storage bucket, see [Scheduling an Export](https://cloud.google.com/datastore/docs/schedule-export) in the Cloud Datastore documentation.

 ## Deploying